 Stay tuned for the 2022 Beer Garden hours!

 Warm The Rocks is our Festival kick-off party!
 This year's Warm The Rocks is in two parts:

-- Warm The Rocks at Somba K'e Civic Plaza presented by Field Law, 12:00pm-2:00pm, and 4:00pm to 8:00pm: Live performances in the park (free show!).
-The Truth on Turtle Island exercise will also be happening from 2:00pm to 4:00pm
+- Warm The Rocks at Somba K'e Civic Plaza presented by Field Law, 12:00pm-2:00pm, and 4:00pm to 8:00pm: Free live performances in the park.

-Folk on the Rocks Festival is July 12th-14th, 2019.
+Folk On The Rocks Festival is July 15th-17th, 2022.

 Yes!
 Folk On The Rocks has several tanks of clean potable water available across the FOTR site.
 These tanks have easy to use taps for filling your water bottle.
 We encourage all Festival attendees to bring their own reusable bottle and stay hydrated!